cpp-deep-learning/Matrix-calculate/README.md

 this library would help someone learning OpenCL programming

-If you think it's good,you can give me a star to support me
+If you think it can help you,you can give me a star to support me

 # Thanks!